marcuseden/vc-vision/PROJECT_SUMMARY.md

-# 🚀 VC Copilot - Project Complete!
+# 🚀 VC Magic - Project Complete!

 ## What Has Been Built